simonmichael/hledger/hledger/hledger_balance.m4.md

 ### Budgets

-The `--budget` flag will treat all [periodic transaction](journal.html#periodic-transactions) in your journal as definition of the budget and allow you to compare real balances versus budgeted amounts.
+With `--budget` and a [report interval](manual.html#report-intervals), all [periodic transactions](journal.html#periodic-transactions) in your journal with that interval, active during the requested report period, are interpreted as recurring budget goals for the specified accounts (and subaccounts), and the report will show the difference between actual and budgeted balances.

 For example, you can take average monthly expenses in the common expense categories to construct a minimal monthly budget:
 ```journal